 Linac Warm Units (LWUs) are to be positioned in between all the cryomdoules inside the tunnel, as well as all the way up the Dog Leg ramp to the Accelerator to Target, with 75 LWUs in total.
 They contain strong quadrupole magnets, with the purpose of steering and correcting the proton beam.
 The LWUs are a perfect example of the complex in-kind contribution process at ESS; the base is manufactured in the UK by STFC Daresbury Laboratory, the magnets are prepared in Italy by Elettra, assembly is then made back in the STFC lab in the UK, and configuration and testing has been performed in Danish institute Danfysik – after which the units arrive at ESS in Lund, where performance tests are currently ongoing with the Power Converters division and Italian engineers from Elettra.

-Erection of a 15x15 metre tent is in progress in the east part of the large Experimental Hall.
+Erection of a 15x15 metre tent is in progress in the east part of the large Experiment Hall.
 The ramps between the Hall and the Beam Line Gallery are subject to surface treatment, with the purpose of obtaining a better base for forklifts, small trucks etc. going up and down these ramps.
-Other activities coming up in the large Experimental Hall include preparation for casting the foundation for the experimental cave housing instrument NMX (first instrument on the west side of the hall) and beam line shielding for the CSPEC, Magic and Bifrost neutron beam line in the middle section of the Beam Line Gallery.
+Other activities coming up in the large Experiment Hall include preparation for casting the foundation for the experiment cave housing instrument NMX (first instrument on the west side of the hall) and beam line shielding for the CSPEC, Magic and Bifrost neutron beam line in the middle section of the Beam Line Gallery.
 Interface plates, on top of the row of pillars stretching through the Gallery, are already in place on some beam lines.

 In the Waste Building, formwork and reinforcement for the high walls continue.
 The last base slab is scheduled for casting next week.